As you’re evaluating ERP systems, you’ve probably realized the importance of cloud connectivity.

 • The ability to organize vast amounts of contextual data for decision-making and market positioning

-Put simply, ML allows SaaS systems to improve themselves over time.
-In turn, this leads to more efficient operations.
 As ML becomes a key part of AI-assisted SaaS, we expect that companies will want to harness greater control over their ML software.
+This will create a greater need for Machine Learning as a Service (MLasS).

-If this occurs, ML may transform into Machine Learning as a Service, or MLasS.
 Early adopting providers are already using MLaaS to perform many different functions, including:

 • Data preprocessing